dfinity/ICRC/ICRCs/ICRC-7/ICRC-7.md

 ## Migration Path for Ledgers Using ICP AccountId

-For historical reasons, many NFT standards such as the EXT used ICP AccountId instead of ICRC-1 Account to store the owners.
-Since ICP AccountId can be calculated from ICRC-1 Account, but not in the inverse direction, there is no way for a ledger implementing ICP AccountId to display `icrc7_owner_of` data.
+For historical reasons, multiple NFT standards such as the EXT standard uses the ICP AccountId (a hash of the principal and subaccount) instead of ICRC-1 Account (a pair of principal and subaccount) to store the owners.
+Since the ICP AccountId can be calculated from an ICRC-1 Account, but computability does not hold in the inverse direction, there is no way for a ledger implementing ICP AccountId to display `icrc7_owner_of` data.
 To help with the transition, ledgers using ICP AccountId can return error type `TemporarilyUnavailable` for tokens that exist, but have not migrated to ICRC-1 Account yet (the owner of the NFT token would need to call a migration endpoint in the canister as part of the migration process, which may take an arbitrary amount of time).

 ## Extensions <span id="extensions"></span>